What license do I need to start a cleaning business?

 Insurance for a cleaning company

-Having insurance is a protection against these unfortunate accidents, ensuring you, your employees and your clients are protected.
+Insurance protects against these unfortunate accidents, ensuring you, your employees and your clients are protected.

 Public liability insurance for cleaning services